pingidentity/pingdirectory-go-client/configurationapi/docs/AddDnMapperPluginRequest.md

 ### NewAddDnMapperPluginRequest

-`func NewAddDnMapperPluginRequest(pluginName string, schemas []EnumdnMapperPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, sourceDN string, targetDN string, enableAttributeMapping bool, enableControlMapping bool, alwaysMapResponses bool, enabled bool, ) *AddDnMapperPluginRequest`
+`func NewAddDnMapperPluginRequest(pluginName string, schemas []EnumdnMapperPluginSchemaUrn, sourceDN string, targetDN string, enabled bool, ) *AddDnMapperPluginRequest`

 NewAddDnMapperPluginRequest instantiates a new AddDnMapperPluginRequest object This constructor will assign default values to properties that have it defined,